-There are tons of fun activities for people in wheelchairs, thanks in large part to the Americans With Disabilities Act of 1990, which not only protected people with disabilities from being discriminated against where employment opportunities were concerned but also ensured access to public spaces.
+There are tons of fun activities for people in wheelchairs, thanks in large part to the Americans With Disabilities Act of 1990, which not only protected people with disabilities from being discriminated against in employment opportunities but also ensured access to public spaces.

 Because of that law, the possibilities are virtually endless where wheelchair-accessible activities are concerned.
 Here are a few examples: